asilvas/node-image-steam/README.md

 Arguments:

 * Red (`r`) - Red component of the RGB(A) spectrum.
-  Value between 0 and 255.
+  An integer between 0 and 255.
   Do not use in conjunction with Hex color.
 * Green (`g`) - Green component of the RGB(A) spectrum.
+  An integer between 0 and 255.
   Do not use in conjunction with Hex color.
 * Blue (`b`) - Blue component of the RGB(A) spectrum.
+  An integer between 0 and 255.
   Do not use in conjunction with Hex color.
 * Alpha (`a`) - Optional Alpha component of the RGB(A) spectrum.
+  A float value between 0 (transparent) and 1 (opaque).
   Can be used in conjunction with Hex color.
 * Hex (`#`) - Full hex color (i.e. `ffffff`).
   Partial (i.e. `fff`) not supported.